The Nativity Season

 Materials

-- Resource Download: Kontakion, Nativity of Christ
+- Resource: Kontakion on the Nativity of Christ (text)

-- Resource Handout: St. Herman Handouts
+- Resource: St. Herman Handouts

-- Icon of St. Romanus
+- Icons of St. Romanus

 - Icon of the Nativity of Christ